quantum-dan/HasKnowledge/description.md

 {
   correct: Bool,
   content: String,
-  questionId: Int (irrelevant if POST)
-}
+  questionId: Int (note: POSTing JSON data to create a Question will respond with the Question's ID) }

 Question: